Exam AI-102: Designing and Implementing a Microsoft Azure AI Solution

 Translate language

-- translate text by using the Translator service (Microsoft Documentation: Create a translation app with WPF)
+- translate text and documents by using the Translator service (Microsoft Documentation: Create a translation app with WPF)

 - translating speech-to-speech by using the Speech service (Microsoft Documentation: speech translation)